• Always a large local stock.

 Tube tyres

-A tube tyre consists of a tube that is filled with air.
-This tube is fitted between the rim and the tyre itself.
-The valve of the tube is attached to the rim hole and is used to inflate the tyre.
-So, when a sharp object pierces the tyre, the air in the tube will find its way out fast.
-This instant escape of air causes the tyre to burst, as the tyre is not inflated enough.
+tube tyre contains an inner tube filled with air, placed between the rim and the tyre.
+The valve is attached to the rim hole and used to inflate the tyre.
+When a sharp object pierces the tyre, the air escapes quickly through the tube, often causing the tyre to burst due to sudden pressure loss.

 Tubeless tyres